monmon-2007/Group-Payment-Tracker/README.md

 <p>it's a Desktop appliction Writen In Java</p>

-<p> there is another version of the code writen in c to make it easier to run on windows and Linux systems by only clicking on the excutable file</p>
+<p> there is another version of the code writen in c++ to make it easier to run on windows and Linux systems by only clicking on the excutable file</p>

 <h1>TO DO</h1>
 The aplication currently runs on the command line window.